ISISNeutronMuon/MDMC/doc/pages/installation/docker/docker-compose-run.rst

-To download the MDMC container (this might take a few minutes), run:
+To download the latest MDMC container (this might take a few minutes), run:

 .. code-block:: bash